Ender168/World_Ablaze_multiplayer_fix/README.md

 # World_Ablaze_multiplayer_fix
-Small World Ablaze balance mod
+Small World Ablaze balance mod for multiplayer competitive games

 ## What it does
 - Adds a national spirit to **every country** starting **1939-01-01 +200% Land doctrine mastery gain**